syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/How-to-display-DateTimePickerAdv-control-programmatically.md

 ---
 layout: post
-title: Dispaly the control programmatically | WindowsForms | Syncfusion
+title: Display the control programmatically | WindowsForms | Syncfusion
 description: Learn about How to Display Programmatically support in Syncfusion Windows Forms DateTimePickerAdv(Classic) control and more details.
 platform: WindowsForms
 control: DateTimePickerAdv
 documentation: ug
 ---
-# Dispaly the control programmatically
+# Display the control programmatically

 We can display the Calendar programmatically on a button click.
 The [DisplayCalendar](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.DateTimePickerAdv.html#Syncfusion_Windows_Forms_Tools_DateTimePickerAdv_DisplayCalendar) method should be called from the click event handler in order to show the control.